 It’s important to know what professionals with similar skills as you earn in your local area, because compensation levels can vary drastically across the country.

-The 2018 Robert Half Salary Guide provides a detailed breakdown of salaries based on position, and you can see how skill set, experience level and other factors can affect compensation.
-You can also customize compensation data even further with our salary ranges for your position in more than 135 U.S. cities.
-Although these resources list starting salaries only, they can provide a good baseline for you to start from.
+The Robert Half Salary Guide for Accounting & Finance provides a detailed breakdown of starting salaries based on position, and you can see how skill set, experience level and other factors can affect compensation.
+You can also customize compensation data even further for more than 190 U.S. cities.

 2. Realize that timing is everything

 Don’t surprise your boss by asking for a raise out of the blue.
 Schedule a meeting and make it clear you have salary negotiation on your mind.
 That will give your supervisor a chance to prepare and discuss the matter with those higher up, if necessary.

 It also gives you more time to put together a list of points that illustrates why you deserve to earn more.
 Have you logged significant accomplishments recently?
 Have your job duties changed?
 Do you anticipate contributing to the firm in new ways in the coming months?
 Remember, you need to justify your request if you hope to have it approved.

 Also realize that there are good times to ask for a raise, and there are bad times.
 Take a close look at what’s going on within your firm to determine if now is an appropriate time to start a salary negotiation or if you should wait.

 Bad times to ask for a raise include the following:

 - There’s an impending merger or buyout

 - Last quarter’s revenue was down substantially, or an important client just left